 Who We Work With

-The Office of Urban Health Equity, Education and Research works with faculty and students from Drexel University College of Medicine as well as several partners within the community.
+Urban health equity, education and research activities collaborate with faculty and students from the College of Medicine as well as several partners within the community.
 People typically involved in our outreach projects include:

 - Physicians and health care providers